Enoch Powell: Early years

-John Enoch Powell was born on 16 June 1912 in Stechford, within the city of Birmingham, and was baptised at the St Nicholas's Church in Newport, Shropshire, where his parents had married in 1909.
-He was the only child of Albert Enoch Powell, a primary school headmaster, and his wife, Ellen Mary Ellen (who was the daughter of Henry Breese, a Liverpool policeman, and his wife Eliza, who had been a teacher).
+John Enoch Powell was born on 16 June 1912 in Stechford, within the city of Birmingham, and was baptised at St Nicholas's Church in Newport, Shropshire, where his parents had married in 1909.
+He was the only child of Albert Enoch Powell, a primary school headmaster, and his wife Ellen Mary Powell (who was the daughter of Henry Breese, a Liverpool policeman, and his wife Eliza, who had been a teacher).
 His mother did not like his name and as a child he was known as "Jack".
 At the age of three, Powell was nicknamed "the Professor" because he used to stand on a chair and describe the stuffed birds that his grandfather had shot, which were displayed in his parents' home.
 In 1918 the family moved to Kings Norton, where Powell remained until he went up to the University of Cambridge in 1930.

 The Powells were of Welsh descent and from Radnorshire (a Welsh border county), having moved to the developing Black Country during the early 19th century.
 Enoch's great-grandfather was a coal-miner and his grandfather had been in the iron trade.

 Powell read avidly from a young age; as early as three, he could "read reasonably well".
 Though not wealthy, the Powells were financially comfortable and their home included a library.
 By the age of six, Powell loved to read.
 Every Sunday he would give lectures to his parents on the books that he had read and also conducted evensong and preached a sermon.
 Once he was old enough to go out on his own, Powell would walk around rural Worcestershire with the aid of Ordnance Survey maps, which instilled in him a love for landscape and cartography.